Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 * I would like to be able to add a product to the store.
 * I would like to be able to delete a product from the store.
 * I would like to be able to edit a product.
+* I would like to be able to add a blog to captivate and interest visitors.

 ## User Stories
 User story goals were tracked using github projects kanban board.